Here are ten tips when visiting Alaska that I find important and that aren’t talked about a lot.

 Buy a Thermacell (or skeeter dope)

 Different people have different preferences as to what repellant they choose.
-We love the Thermacell because it does not involve spraying and respraying ourselves every few minutes.
+I love the Thermacell because it does not involve spraying and respraying myself every few minutes.